Log API Troubleshooting guide

 Swagger example for a Log Event

 You can log any kind of data to the Log API however the main purpose is logging Business Transactions.
-With Nodinite you can provision self service to business critical data with role based access for your stakeholders.
+With Nodinite you can provide self-service to business-critical data with role based access for your stakeholders.
 Smart filters (restrictions) can be applied to avoid potentially sensitive data from messages being revealed.
 This means the data you log should be logged for a reason.
 If you are strictly looking for technical logging without any concern for who reads and potentially further distributes content without leaving a single trace, then feel free to evaluate your options.

 - Event - Generic information about the event (like time, messagetype name and endpoint) - WHEN, HOW

 - Payload - The business transaction with data, usually xml, json, flatfile like EDI/X12 or zip file - WHAT

 - Context Properties - Key value based collection of arbitrary data - (for example InvoiceId and CorrelationId) - WHAT

 - With the Context Options you can control the behaviour of how Nodinite processes events

 base64EncodedMessage] end subgraph "Context Properties" roKey[fal:fa-key Key Values

 ...] end end